 It may come as a surprise to many pet owners that under the laws of most states, including Arizona, pets are considered personal property.
 In other words, Rover is treated no differently than a couch, chair or DVD player.

-But things may be changing.
-Recently, the Arizona legislature changed the legal definition of “personal property” to remove the word “dogs”.
 Previously Arizona Revised Statues Section 1-215(19) defined “personal property” as including “money, goods, chattels, dogs, things in action and evidences of debt”.
 This definition was changed in House Bill 2088 (Arizona Laws 2015, ch.
 276).
 The updated statute now defines “personal property” as including ““money, goods, chattels, things in action and evidences of debt”.

 Effects on Tort and Divorce Laws